NetanelAlbert/HibobFill/README.md

 This Chrome extension helps you automatically fill missing attendance in HiBob with ease.

+> **Disclaimer:** This is a third-party tool and is not affiliated with, endorsed by, or connected to HiBob in any way.
+This is an unofficial extension created by independent developers.

 ## Features

 - **View Missing Days**: Quickly see all days with missing attendance.